TBG

 • Summer: cools to 25 (make sure the wooden cover is lifted off the air conditioner on the balcony)

-Adjust it (rotate dial) to your comfort, but note that it will occasionally reset unpredictably.
+Please adjust it (rotate dial) to your comfort anytime, but it will reset sometimes unpredictably.

 Balcony: You can lower the cover over the air conditioner and/or bring the Poang rocking chair onto the balcony if you want to spend some time out there.
 The cats will want to come out with you but they must be harnessed and leashed to be outside (though they hate their harnesses and we only have 1 right now).